Yoast/wordpress-seo/readme.txt

 	* $post_content is now unset after loading in DOM object.

 * Enhancements
-	* Twitter metatag key is now filterable by 'wpseo_twitter_metatag_key'
+	* Twitter metatag key is now filterable by 'wpseo_twitter_metatag_key' - props [martinernst](https://github.com/martinernst).
+	* Added a filter called "wpseo_replacements" in wpseo_replace_vars to allow customization of the replacements before they are applied

 * i18n Updates
 	* Updated nl_NL, id_ID, it_IT, fr_FR and de_DE